redacted/XKCD-password-generator/README.rst

 - Finnish: a modified version of the Institute for the Languages of Finland `XML word list <http://kaino.kotus.fi/sanat/nykysuomi/>`_.
 Profanities and expressions containing spaces were removed using regex.
 The resulting list contains ~93k words.
 The list is published under GNU LGPL, EUPL 1.1 and CC-BY 3.0 licenses.
 - Italian: generated from dumps of the Italian-language Wikipedia, which is released under the Creative Commons Attribution-Share-Alike 3.0 licence.
 - German: based on `this GPL v3 list <https://github.com/dassencio/langcmp/blob/master/wordlists/top10000de.txt>`_.
 Single and double character words have been removed.
+- Norwegian: a modified version of `Norsk Ordbank in Norwegian Bokmål 2005 <https://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-5&lang=en>`_, 2018-06-28 update, which is released under the `CC-BY 4.0 license <https://creativecommons.org/licenses/by/4.0/>`_.
+Regex has been used to alter the list for cleanup and removal of words with impractical characters.
+The resulting list contains ~137k words.

 Additional language word lists are always welcome!